snowcodeer/perplexitree/README.md

-# PerplexTree - AI-Powered Knowledge Tree Game
+# perplexitree - AI-Powered Knowledge Tree Game

 A beautiful, interactive web game that combines the meditative puzzle mechanics of "Prune" with AI-powered knowledge exploration.
 Players grow knowledge trees by pruning branches while leveraging the Perplexity API to discover unique, real-time information on any topic.
 Each growth session returns fresh, non-redundant search results to build comprehensive understanding.

 ## Project Summary

-**Purpose**: PerplexTree transforms learning into an engaging, visual experience where users cultivate knowledge trees through strategic pruning and AI-enhanced exploration.
+**Purpose**: perplexitree transforms learning into an engaging, visual experience where users cultivate knowledge trees through strategic pruning and AI-enhanced exploration.
 The game addresses information overload by presenting unique, curated insights through an intuitive tree metaphor.

 **Technical Approach**: Built with a modular architecture featuring FastAPI backend and vanilla JavaScript frontend, the application integrates Perplexity's real-time search capabilities to generate unique knowledge areas for each growth session.
 The system ensures non-redundant information retrieval through intelligent query generation and structured output parsing.